comod/git-scope/README.md

 **Status Bar Widget**

-To be able to know your current git scope selection without opened tool window you can look at the status bar widget.
+To see the current selection of the Git Scope even when the tool window is not open, you can look at the status bar widget.

 ![](docs/statusbar.png)